Graduate Internship Program

 Please note: this program is available to enrolled graduate students at Berklee College of Music.

-Berklee College of Music’s optional graduate internship program supports Berklee master’s students who seek to integrate academic and professional experience after completing the coursework and culminating experience projects required in their specific master’s program.
+Berklee College of Music’s optional graduate internship program supports the college's graduate students who seek to integrate academic and professional experience after completing the coursework and culminating experience projects required in their specific master’s degree program.
 This optional program will take place during an additional semester, following the completion of all course work.

 The internship site must be approved by the student’s faculty advisor.
 The internship must provide a learning experience that enables the student to meet academic and career goals.
-Through the internship, students apply theories learned in their graduate studies and explore aspects of the music, entertainment and/or other industry, as appropriate.
+Through the internship, students apply theories learned in their graduate studies and explore aspects of the music, entertainment, and/or other industries, as appropriate.

 Note that students are responsible for securing their own internships and for securing all appropriate and required visa statuses.
 The internship must be secured prior to the beginning of the internship program.
-Students must complete approximately 100 to 300 hours of work during the internship.
+Students must complete approximately 100–300 hours of work during the internship.
 More hours are also allowed.

 Applicants must have completed all the course work and their culminating experience project prior to enrolling.
-Applicants must have secured a viable internship site, and received approval from their faculty advisor and program director.
-Additionally, applicants, as well as the internship site (the organization/employer) must have completed all appropriate and required internship forms with the International Career Center (Valencia) or the Berklee Career Center (Boston), as appropriate.
+Applicants must have secured a viable internship site and received approval from their faculty advisor and program director.
+Additionally, applicants, as well as the internship site (the organization/employer), must have completed all appropriate and required internship forms with the International Career Center (Valencia, Spain) or the Berklee Career Center (Boston, Massachusetts), as appropriate.
 Applicants should be comfortable working in an international community of artists, musicians, and scholars.